-Location Definition A - Machinery spaces of category A Machinery spaces of category A as defined in Regulation 3.31 of SOLAS Chapter II-2.
+Location Definition A - Machinery spaces of category A Machinery spaces of category A as defined in SOLAS II-2/3.31.
 B - Other machinery spaces and pump rooms Spaces, other than category A machinery spaces and cargo pump rooms, containing propulsion machinery, boilers, fuel oil units, steam and internal combustion engines, generators and major electrical machinery, oil filling stations, refrigerating, stabilizing, ventilation and air-conditioning machinery, and similar spaces and trunks to such spaces.
 C - Cargo pump rooms Spaces containing cargo pumps and entrances and trunks to such spaces.
-D - Ro-ro cargo holds Ro-ro cargo holds are ro-ro cargo spaces and special category spaces and special category spaces as defined in Regulations 3.41 and 3.46 of SOLAS Chapter II-2.
-E - Other dry cargo holds All spaces other than ro-ro cargo holds used for non- liquid cargo and trunks to such spaces.
+D - Ro-ro cargo holds Ro-ro cargo holds are ro-ro cargo spaces and special category spaces and special category spaces as defined in SOLAS II-2/3.41 and SOLAS II-2/3.46.
+E - Other dry cargo holds All spaces other than ro-ro cargo holds used for non-liquid cargo and trunks to such spaces.
 F - Cargo tanks All spaces used for liquid cargo and trunks to such spaces.
 G - Fuel oil tanks All spaces used for fuel oil (excluding cargo tanks) and trunks to such spaces.

+H - Ballast water tanks

+All spaces used for ballast water and trunks to such

+spaces.

-H - Ballast water tanks All spaces used for ballast water and trunks to such spaces.
-I - Cofferdams, voids, etc. Cofferdams and voids are those empty spaces between two bulkheads separating two adjacent compartments.
-J - Accommodation, service Accommodation spaces, service spaces and control stations as defined in Regulations 3.1, 3.45 and 3.18 of SOLAS Chapter II-2.
-K - Open decks Open deck spaces as defined in Regulation II- 2/9.2.2.3.2(5) of SOLAS Chapter II-2.
+I - Cofferdams, voids, etc.

+Cofferdams and voids are those empty spaces between

+two bulkheads separating two adjacent compartments.

+J - Accommodation, service Accommodation spaces, service spaces and control stations as defined in SOLAS II-2/3.1, SOLAS II-2/3.45 and SOLAS II-2/3.18.

+K - Open decks Open deck spaces as defined in SOLAS II-

-SOLAS Chapter II-2 as amended by IMO Resolutions up to MSC.421(98)
+SOLAS Chapter II-2